Harry5haw/Geyser-Genomics/README.md

 ### Deployment Guide

-To deploy the entire TerraFlow Genomics platform to your own AWS account, follow these steps.
+To deploy the entire Geyser Genomics platform to your own AWS account, follow these steps.

 **Prerequisites:**
 *   An active **AWS Account** with an IAM user and programmatic access keys.